LLazarek/blame-evaluation-gt/writing/reviews/icfp21-changelog.md

 Review B:
 > - The paper often says that a blame system is (un)sound, but it is difficult for
 >   me to identify what it precisely means.
-*Ensured that sound and complete blame is adequately referenced throughout.*
+*Ensure that sound and complete blame is adequately referenced throughout.*

 Review B: